metron-labs/secrets-manager-go/integrations/gcp/README.md

 # Configuration
 The NewGCPKeyVaultStorage requires the following parameters to encrypt the KSM configuration using GCP Cloud Key Management:

-* `ksm-config` : The file name along with its path for the KSM configuration.
+* `ksmConfigFileName` : The file name of KSM configuration.
 * `GCP CredentialFile` :  The file name along with its path for the GCP credential file.
 * `KeyResourceName` : The name of the key resource to be used for encryption/decryption.